Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 The protocol — numbers, not vibes

-Four to seven sessions per week.
-Below four, you are not on the curve.
+- **Frequency:** 4-7 sessions per week.
+Below four you are not on the curve.

-No alcohol within four hours.
+- **Alcohol:** None within four hours either way.
 Pre-sauna alcohol is the published mechanism for sudden death in the Finnish epidemiology.

 The banned mistakes

 Infrared booths are not the same.
 The Laukkanen cohort was traditional Finnish dry.
-Infrared studies exist.
-The mortality data does not.
-Do not substitute and assume the curve transfers.
+The mortality data does not transfer to infrared.

 Cold plunge immediately after blunts HSP70.
-Wait 30 minutes minimum.
-The molecular biology does not care about the cold-plunge brand on the wall.
+Wait thirty minutes minimum.
+The molecular biology does not care about the brand on the wall.

 One 45-minute session does not equal three 15s.
 The dose is the frequency of the threshold crossing, not the cumulative minutes.

 Four sauna sessions the following week.
-79°C verified with the $14 thermometer he ordered from the parking lot.
+79°C verified with the $14 thermometer he ordered from the parking lot before he started the truck.
 22 minutes per session.
-Zone 2 stayed at 150 minutes per week.
+Zone 2 held at 150 minutes weekly.

 The CAC will not move quickly.
 It also will not get worse fast.
 The mortality curve already bent the moment he started session four.

-Marcus's dad never had this.
-Cardiology in 2003 did not have the HSP70 mechanism papers, did not have CAC stratification, and definitely did not have a system that scans a paper twelve hours after publication and rewrites a rotating-shift schedule before breakfast.
+Jake himself ran a version of this protocol working hospital-security overnights while dropping 308 to 196 — sauna was the recovery-day cardio his knees tolerated after volume work.
+Diego's dad never had this.
+Cardiology in 2003 did not have the HSP70 papers, did not have CAC (coronary artery calcium) stratification, and definitely did not have a system that ingests a paper twelve hours after publication and rewrites a rotating-shift schedule before breakfast.

 ---